Employment

 - Excellent interpersonal and teamwork skills

-All interested applicants should submit their cover letter, resume, references, and any questions to South Kent School at the following: [email protected].
+Interested candidates should submit a brief cover letter, resume, and list of references to South Kent School at employment@southkentschool.org.

 The above is intended to describe the general content of and requirements for the performance of this job.
 It is not to be construed as an exhaustive statement of duties, responsibilities, or physical requirements.
 Nothing in this job description restricts the School’s right to assign or reassign duties and responsibilities to this job at any time.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.